naiyerasif/site/README.md

 - To verify a prose, run `vale <path>`
 - To sync packages and styles, run `vale sync`

+## Audits

+- To launch a full lighthouse audit, run `pnpm lighthouse`

 ## Contributing

 Since this is my personal site, I'm not really looking for feature requests.
 I'd, however, appreciate bug reports and corrections.
 Please [create an issue](https://github.com/naiyerasif/naiyerasif.com/issues/new) on accessibility, browser rendering inconsistencies, performance bottlenecks, and general usability criticism.